 Port (TCP): Choose a port for the connection.

 Response content contains the text (TCP): Fill in a string whose presence in the check response indicates success.

 Check every: 1, 5, 10, or 15 minutes.
 For example, choose five minutes.
 Each geographic location attempts to reach your service every five minutes.
 Using the default six locations, your service would see an average of 1.2 requests per minute.

-Advanced options (HTTP, HTTPS, TCP): These options are shown in the following section, or you can skip ahead to Test and save.
+Advanced options (HTTP, HTTPS, TCP): These settings are optional and are described in the following section.
+If you don't want to specify advanced options, you can skip ahead to Test and save.

 Advanced options vary by check type:

 HTTP Host Header: Fill this in to check virtual hosts.

 Response content contains the text: Fill in a string whose presence in the check response indicates success.
 The HTTP status code is also used to determine success and failure.

 Locations: Select the applicable geographic regions where your check receives requests.
 Enough regions need to be selected so that at least three locations are active.
 New checker locations in selected regions automatically send requests to the configured destinations.
 To always send requests from all available locations, select "Global," the default.

 Custom Headers: Supply custom headers, and encrypt them if necessary.
 Encryption causes the headers' values to be hidden in the form.
 Use encryption for headers related to authentication that you do not want to be seen by other members of your team.